 Rising temperatures and potential disruptions to the hydrological cycle will alter water availability, exacerbate arid conditions, and amplify the frequency and duration of droughts.
-These changes are anticipated to elevate the occurrence of forest fires, diminish grain production, and impede agricultural operations such as planting, pest control, and harvesting.
-Moreover, rising temperatures coupled with precipitation deficits could generate higher costs for crop cultivation, leading to increased food prices.
+These changes are anticipated to clevate the occurrence of forest fires, diminish grain production, and impede agricultural operations such as planting, post control, and harvesting.